Navigating through Code with the Debugger

 Run to the cursor location

 To run to the cursor location, place the cursor on an executable line of code in a source window.
-On the editor's context menu, choose Run to Cursor.
+On the editor's context menu (right-click in the editor), choose Run to Cursor.

 Run to a function on the call stack